Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Discussion and general frame of the proofs

+The aim of this section is, first, to provide some intuition on the hypotheses in our theorems and the differences they introduce with respect to previous works on problems with natural growth in the gradient, and second, to describe the ideas of the proofs of Theorem \ref{theoexist} and Theorem \ref{theorem1}.
+To this goal, and in order to help the reader understand why the case $c_0^+ \not\equiv 0$ is different from the cases $c_0 \leq 0$ or $c_0 \leq - \alpha_0 <0$, we present a variational interpretation of the model problem \eqref{problem0}.

-Assume for the moment that $\mu >0$ is a constant and $c_0$ and $f$ are smooth functions.
-We make the (very standard) change of unknown $ v= \frac{1}{\mu}(e^{\mu u}-1)$ in the model problem~\eqref{problem0} and we observe that if a solution of
+Let us assume, for the time being, that $\mu >0$ is a constant and $c_0$ and $f$ are smooth functions.
+Making the well-known change of unknown $ v= \frac{1}{\mu}(e^{\mu u}-1)$ in \eqref{problem0} we observe that if a solution of

 where